AmpAutomation/Ampata/README.md

 # Ampata
-A personal information manager built using JMix
+An information manager built using JMix